Choose your category:

 In Year 9 students learn about the importance of human rights and look at the issues surrounding the use of the death penalty.
 In another unit of study all students learn about the importance of healthy relationships.
 They learn about how the media and peer pressure can influence their behaviour and how to resist pressures.
 Students learn about the risks of early sexual activity such as STIs, HIV and AIDS and how to protect themselves from such risks.
 They learn about the importance of emotional health and well-being.
 Pupils learn about the different types of depression, the effects of eating disorders, why people self-harm and run away from home.
 All students learn about a range of support groups available.
 As part of a series of lessons on managing money, students are taught how to budget, the ways to borrow and pay, and the financial services available to young people in the UK.

 In Year 10, Students receive 2 half term blocks of Life Education.
-In the first block taught in the half term before Christmas, students are taught about the physical, social and legal consequences of drug and alcohol misuse and devise ways to resist pressure.
-In the second block of lessons delivered in the summer term students learn how to handle changes within relationships and how to resist pressures.
+In the first block, students learn how to handle changes within relationships and how to resist pressures.
 Students learn about consent, contraception, STIs, HIV & AIDS, unplanned teenage pregnancy, abortion and sexuality.
+In the second block students are taught about the physical, social and legal consequences of drug and alcohol misuse and devise ways to resist pressure.
 Lessons ensure students are fully aware of where they can access additional advice and support.

 Life Education is not delivered through a timetabled lesson in Year 11.